-Once the cable has been routed through the weather connection as shown, push the split rubber gasket into place and loosely screw the cap that goes over the rubber washer.
+Once the cable has been routed through the weather connection, and the RJ45 connection has been made, screw in the gland into the housing making sure it is tight enough for a water tight seal.
+Push the split rubber gasket into place and loosely screw the cap that goes over the rubber washer.